DetectivSakaido/MetaButler/README.md

 ## Installation

-First what you want to do is prepare the configuration file for Haruka Aya, copy [sample_config.yml](sample_config.yml) to [config.yml](config.yml) and begin to fill out all the required information
+First what you want to do is prepare the configuration file for Metabutler, copy [sample_config.yml](sample_config.yml) to [config.yml](config.yml) and begin to fill out all the required information